aminya/CompileBot.jl/docs/src/index.md

 Follow these steps to set up SnoopCompile bot for your package.

+## 1 - Add Julia to your system PATH (if you haven't done that already)

+The CompileBot spawns a new Julia process when running the `snoop_bot` function.
+Therefore, you need to make sure that Julia is added to your system PATH.
+See the official documentation on how to do that: https://julialang.org/downloads/platform/.
+To test whether Julia has been added successfully, simply open a terminal and type in `julia`.
+If everything has been configured correctly, the Julia REPL should be invoked now.

-## 1 - Setting up the SnoopCompile bot configuration folder
+## 2 - Setting up the SnoopCompile bot configuration folder

 Here, we will configure the bot in a directory `deps/SnoopCompile/` that should be added to your repository.
 All configuration files for the SnoopCompile bot should go in this directory.
 If you choose a different name for this directory, be sure to change the path in the configuration steps below.

-## 2 - Create the precompile script
+## 3 - Create the precompile script

 You will need a [precompile script](@ref pcscripts), here called `example_script.jl`, that "exercises" the functionality you'd like to precompile.
 If you write a dedicated precompile script, place it in the bot configuration folder.